P12 road (Zimbabwe): Background

-From the Chirundu Border Post to the M15 Highway junction with Zambia's T2 Highway is 19 km, then 53 km to Kariba.

 Operations

 The Highway is tolled on either side of the dam wall.
 The Zimbabwe Revenue Authority and the Zambia Revenue Authority collects the tolls for using the dam wall but payable to the Zambezi River Authority.

-Tourist to safari areas this side of the Kariba Dam use the M15 from Makuti.
+Tourist to safari areas this side of the Kariba Dam use the P12 from Makuti.
 Those interested in marine life also use this highway to harbours at Kaeiba.